cagarweyne/React-Tutorial/readme.md

 ##Lesson 2:  What is JSX?

 This is a JavaScript syntax that lets you write HTML inside your JavaScript.
 I know that might sound a little off, HTML inside a JavaScript?!
 According to Facebook, you don't have to use JSX with React but they highly recommend that you do since it is a concise and familiar syntax for defining tree like structures.
 You can read more about JSX [here](https://facebook.github.io/react/docs/jsx-in-depth.html) on the facebook API docs.
-The browsers don’t recognise a JSX files, JSX files get compiledto JavaScript that are then passed to the React.createElement function.
+The browsers don’t recognise a JSX files, JSX files get compiled to JavaScript that are then passed to the React.createElement function.

 ####JSX syntax